Majid Khan (cricketer): Early life

-Majid Jahangir Khan was born on 28 September 1946 in Ludhiana, in the Punjab Province of British India (now in Punjab, India) into the Burki tribe of Pashtuns.
+Majid Jahangir Khan was born on 28 September 1946 in Ludhiana, in the Punjab Province of British India (now in Punjab, India).
 Khan grew up in Lahore, the capital of the Punjab province of Pakistan.
 His father, Jahangir Khan, had played Test cricket for India before the Partition of India in 1947.
 He is a cousin of former Pakistani Prime Minister Imran Khan, who was also a former captain of the Pakistan national cricket team before entering politics.
 Majid Khan started his career as a pace bowler, but a back injury and doubts over his technique converted him into an off-spin bowler and batsman.

 Khan also played for Glamorgan in Britain, Queensland in Australia, and in Pakistan for Pakistan International Airlines, Rawalpindi, Lahore and the province of Punjab.
 Whilst playing for Glamorgan in 1969, he was approached to join University of Cambridge and play cricket for them by two Sri Lankan players.
 Khan was enrolled to Emmanuel College by a tutor, David Newsome, and read History between 1969 and 1972.
 He captained the Cambridge University cricket team in 1971 and 1972 and had the distinction of being the winning captain against an international touring side, his own national team, Pakistan, in 1971; such a feat was only last achieved by a Cambridge University cricket team in 1927, against the touring New Zealand team.
 Khan also scored a double century against Oxford University in the 'University Match' in 1970 at the Lord's cricket ground.

 His father, Dr. Jahangir Khan, famously killed a bird in flight while bowling during an MCC vs. Cambridge University match in 1936.
 This bird is now part of the permanent MCC museum exhibit at Lord's Cricket ground.
 Dr. Jahangir Khan was the Chief Selector of then Board of Control for Cricket in Pakistan (BCCP) when Majid Khan was close to national selection.
 Dr. Jahangir Khan resigned from his post to maintain the impartiality of the Cricket Board during selection.